 Each home was separated from its closely located neighbor by a driveway that led to a rear garage.
 If you looked out from an upstairs window at the side of any of these homes you would be looking directly into a room similarly positioned in your closely located neighbor’s property.

 Luke had seen houses like these before.
-They reminded him of the homes that appeared in the CBS television sitcom—The King of Queens and the 1988 Hollywood movie, Big that starred a much younger Tom Hanks.
+They reminded him of the homes that appeared in the 1988 Hollywood movie, Big that starred a much younger Tom Hanks.

 The monotone voice from his GPS broke his thoughts.
 “You have reached your destination…Destination on the right.”